vitorgalvao/tiny-scripts/README.md

 Script to quickly pull, fix, and push [github](https://github.com/) pull requests, merging directly to master and closing the previous pull request

 ### ringtonemaker
-Script to convert a video or audio file to an iPhone ringtone.
+Script to convert a video or audio file to an iPhone ringtone

 ### seren
 Script to rename files in a numerical sequence